Caroleq/caroleq.github.io/_posts/2026-01-26-Compressor.md

 *Diagram of high level compressor design*
 {: refdef}

+ KiCad project of the device with electronic circuit schematic and PCB design is attached [here]({{ site.baseurl }}/attachments/compressor_simulation.zip).

 ### 4.1.
 Input buffer
 Below picture shows opamp that buffers input signal.
 The buffered signal is connected to input of VCA and to subcircuit that computes control signal passed to VCA.